lucifer1708/superchain-interop-oracle/README.md

-# Oracle Price Feed Project
+# Oracle Superchain and Optimism Price Feed Project

 This project demonstrates a decentralized Oracle platform that fetches price feeds for blockchain assets using Optimism and the Superchain ecosystem.
 The Oracle provides real-time data with transparency and security, enabling reliable on-chain interactions for decentralized applications.